brainfunc/web-app/docs/TeamInfo.md

 # Brainfunc Team

 ## Founder
 The founder has had a very successful track record being both an Entrepreneur in Residence as well as Fullstack Developer at Multinationals, Startups, Elite Universities and Freelancing combined.
-He was also one of the 200 people who are give a UK visa every year with a genius status,  but had to let it go due to medical reasons.
+He was also one of the 200 people who are given a 5 year UK Genius Visa (Exceptional Talent) every year,  but had to let it go due to medical reasons.

 ### Tejas Nikumbh